 After your scan at our clinic your leg will be cleaned before a tiny amount of anaesthetic is applied (using super fine needles).

-Access to your faulty vein will then occur before the Radiofrequency Ablation fiber is inserted
+Access to your faulty vein will then occur before the Radiofrequency Ablation fibre is inserted

 After this a cool anaesthetic is then applied around your vein to protect surrounding tissue.

-During the procedure the Radiofrequency Ablation fiber will be pulled back to seal the faulty vein.
-THERE IS NO PAIN WHEN THE RadioFrequency Ablation fiber IS BEING USED.
+During the procedure the Radiofrequency Ablation fibre will be pulled back to seal the faulty vein.
+THERE IS NO PAIN WHEN THE RadioFrequency Ablation fibre IS BEING USED.